-50-60 minute session between Esther and client via Telehealth during the COVID19 pandemic.
+50 minute session between Esther and client via Telehealth during the COVID19 pandemic.
 Client is recommended to find a place (outside, car, area at home) where noise/interruption is to a minimum.
 This service is available for Florida Residents only.
+Message me for rates/payment plants.

 Anxiety is provoked by an array of situations, environments, and relationships.
 Worry, stress, fear, overwhelm, irrational thinking, nervousness, restlessness, intrusive thoughts, tense, panic attacks, rapid heart rate, sweaty palms, trembling, lethargy, insomnia, digestive problems, difficulty focusing, and rapid breathing.
 Depression is provoked situationally, environmentally or physically.
 Moments of sadness, feelings of worthlessness, fatigued, loneliness, suicidal ideation, feelings of being less than, crying spells, bottled up emotions to name a few.